EricssonBroadcastServices/iOSClientDownload/README.md

 ```

 ### FairPlay protection
-In order to use `DRM` protected offline assets through `FairPlay`, *client applications* need to implement a `DownloadFairplayRequester` to handle the *certificate* and *license* proceedure.
+In order to use `DRM` protected offline assets through `FairPlay`, *client applications* need to implement a `FairplayRequester` to handle the *certificate* and *license* proceedure.
 This functionality will be solution specific.
 This protocol extends the *Apple* supplied `AVAssetResourceLoaderDelegate` protocol. **EMP** provides an out of the box implementation for *offline* `FairPlay` protection through the [Exposure module](https://github.com/EricssonBroadcastServices/iOSClientExposure) which integrates seamlessly with the rest of the platform.

 ```swift
 let fairplayRequester = SolutionSpecifiFairplayRequester()